 Clinically, Dr. Prasad is an expert in a wide range of benign hematologic and malignant conditions; He attends on the leukemia, lymphoma, benign hematology, solid tumor and, occasionally, the general medicine service.
 He runs 2 clinics.
 He teaches an annual course in the medical school on clinical appraisal for 3rd and 4th year students, as well as give lectures to the 1st, 2nd, and 3rd years.
 He hosts the podcast Plenary Session.

-Dr. Prasad's work has demonstrated that many medical practices, promoted and advocated for decades, are ultimately shown not to work.
+Dr. Prasad has demonstrated that many medical practices, promoted and advocated for decades, have been ultimately shown not to work.
 These reversals typically occur when we adopt new therapies based on incomplete or inadequate studies.
-Dr. Prasad has also demonstrated that the high cost of cancer drugs is not explained by rational factors, that media coverage of medical articles preferentially covers lower levels of evidence, that industry sponsored randomized trials have substantial bias, and that many current medical practices have no convincing proof of efficacy (e.g. IVC filters).
+Dr. Prasad has also shown that the high cost of cancer drugs is not explained by rational factors, media coverage of medical articles preferentially covers lower levels of evidence, that industry sponsored randomized trials may have substantial bias, and many current medical practices have no convincing proof of efficacy (e.g. IVC filters).